 Degree apprenticeships

 For more information, see degree apprenticeships.
-You can also consider whether to go to university or do an apprenticeship.
+You can also consider whether to go to university or do an apprenticeship

 How to apply

-Unlike applying for university through UCAS, where applications can be submitted up to a fixed deadline, it's best to apply for an apprenticeship as soon as possible.
+There are no set deadlines, it's best to apply for an apprenticeship as soon as possible.

-Discover how to apply for an apprenticeship.
+Discover how to apply for an apprenticeship

 Find out more